 One of the most effective, simple and cost-effective ways to track cash flow is with a basic spreadsheet for example using either Microsoft Excel or Google Sheets.

-A business owner should setup a spreadsheet (or a collection of spreadsheets) that will empower a business owner to constantly track the dates of all separate items of money coming in (receipts) and payments going out in any given month, as well as anticipated receipts and payments.
+A business owner should set up a spreadsheet (or a collection of spreadsheets) that will empower a business owner to constantly track the dates of all separate items of money coming in (receipts) and payments going out in any given month, as well as anticipated receipts and payments.

 ALSO READ: Financial Management Tools Every Business Owner Should Be Using

-Quite simply using a spreadsheet to list all known cash that has and will be paid to the business (receipts), by when, and compare this to all the known payments that the business has made or needs to make.
+Quite simply use a spreadsheet to list all known cash that has and will be paid to the business (receipts), by when, and compare this to all the known payments that the business has made or needs to make.
 If there is more cash received than is required to be paid, then the business has a sufficient or “positive” cash flow.

 The dangers of poor cash flow are that the business could ultimately go bankrupt if it finds that it is not able to meet its financial obligations as a result of not having enough cash on hand to make payments and meet its financial obligations.

-Even in the short-term, not having enough cash flow could present all sorts of challenges such as not being able to pay your staff on time, incurring penalties/fines for late payments and many other unfortunate events which can harm your business sooner or later.
+Even in the short term, not having enough cash flow could present all sorts of challenges such as not being able to pay your staff on time, incurring penalties/fines for late payments and many other unfortunate events which can harm your business sooner or later.

-VAT registered businesses are required to charge VAT on their vatable sales (on which VAT must be paid) but are also entitled to offset or even claim back VAT paid on certain vatable expenses/purchases.
+VAT-registered businesses are required to charge VAT on their vatable sales (on which VAT must be paid) but are also entitled to offset or even claim back VAT paid on certain vatable expenses/purchases.
 The result is that the business either needs to pay over a calculated VAT amount to SARS, requiring cash on hand, or it could mean the business may even receive cash from SARS depending on the specific situation.

 There are many measures a business owner can implement depending on the type, size and nature of their business.
 Examples of these include: